marcoleidl/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 _[DATEV MeinFiskal](https://www.meinfiskal.de/)_ is an open cloud platform hosted by DATEV.
 PosCreators, providers of TSE (technical security equipment) and fiskaltrust joined this platform.
 _DATEV MeinFiskal_ is an integral part of the _fiskaltrust.Carefree_ product bundle.
 The data is transferred from the fiskaltrust.Portal via an automated interface to the _DATEV MeinFiskal_ platform.

 The _fiskaltrust.Carefree_ product bundle also includes the _[DATEV Kassenarchiv online](https://apps.datev.de/help-center/documents/0904340)_.
-Additionally, this service enables [revision-safe archiving](https://docs.fiskaltrust.cloud/de/docs/posdealers/buy-resell/products/revision-safe-archiving) in fiskaltrust's cloud, daily archiving of end-of-day totals, individual records and other tax-relevant documents as an "extended memory" of the PosSystem.
+Additionally, this service enables [revision-safe archiving](https://docs.fiskaltrust.cloud/de/docs/posdealers/buy-resell/products/revision-safe-archiving) in fiskaltrust's cloud or in DATEV data centers, daily archiving of end-of-day totals, individual records and other tax-relevant documents as an "extended memory" of the PosSystem.
 By usage of the _DATEV Kassenarchiv online_, your PosOperator reaches a legally compliant kind of higher security:
 * Additional storage to prevent loss of the data
 * Proof that nobody can change the PosSystem data